epinzur/rag_datasets/legal_documents/ipla.md

 ## 6. **Termination and Breach**

 6.1 **Termination of License**:
-The Developer may terminate the license granted under this Agreement if the Client breaches any material term of this Agreement or the **Software Development Agreement**, including failure to make payments as outlined in **Section 5** of that Agreement.
+The Developer may terminate the license granted under this Agreement if the Client breaches any material term of this Agreement or the **Software Development Agreement (SDA)**, including failure to make payments as outlined in **Section 5 of the *Software Development Agreement (SDA)**.

 6.2 **Consequences of Termination**:
 Upon termination, the Client shall cease using the Licensed IP and return or destroy all copies of the Licensed IP in its possession.